jaejunchoe/HAIDS-Lab/README.md

 ## Expected Update Content
 1. Analysis of the paper on [D-attn /  Interpretable Convolutional Neural Networks with Dual Local and Global Attention for Review Rating Prediction](https://dl.acm.org/doi/10.1145/3109859.3109890).
-2. Unified preprocessing method for applying to three different models(DeepCoNN, Transnet, D-attn)
-3. Modularization of each model
+2. Modularization of each model
 <br/>

 ## Updated Record